RuthAndRoth/Ruth2/Mesh/Ruth2_v4/README.md

 * The .blend file is equivalent to Ada Radius Draft 11.

-* Most parts are unchanged since Draft 9, elements with head part changed at Draft 10.
-Eyelashes are unchanged since Draft 10 and all nails changed at Draft 11.
+* Most parts are unchanged since Draft 9.
+Elements with head part changed at Draft 10.
+Eyelashes changed at Draft 10.
+All nails changed at Draft 11.